 Christian Sederberg, Esq., is the co-founder of Vicente Sederberg LLC, a law firm with offices in Boston and Denver providing legal assistance to businesses and individuals in the medical marijuana community.
 In his capacity as an attorney focusing on medical marijuana, Christian has served on the Colorado Department of Revenue Medical Marijuana Regulatory Advisory Board and the Denver Medical Marijuana Advisory Board.
 In December 2012, Colorado Governor John Hickenlooper appointed Christian to the Amendment 64 Implementation Task Force as the representative of the Campaign to Regulate Marijuana Like Alcohol.
 Vicente Sederberg is a Founding Sustaining Member of NCIA and Christian is a member of the Board of Directors.

-Christie Lunsford is marketing director at Dixie Elixirs and Edibles and has served as a consultant during the licensing and development phases of multiple Medical Cannabis Centers and Infused Product Manufactures in Colorado and California.
-As a board member of the Women’s CannaBusiness Network, a project of the National Cannabis Industry Association, she has worked to lobby Congress in the areas of fair taxation and banking laws for state legal medical marijuana businesses.
-Additionally, Christie has more than 20 years experience in communications, with a broad background in cannabis therapeutics, uptake systems, consumer relations and corporate branding.
-Dixie Elixirs is a Founding Sustaining Member of NCIA.
+Christie Lunsford is the director of operations at 3D Cannabis Center, the site of the first legal cannabis sale after 70 years of prohibition.
+Prior to coming to 3D Cannabis Center, Christie was marketing director at Dixie Elixirs and Edibles for several years and has served as a consultant during the licensing and development phases of multiple Medical Cannabis Centers and Infused Product Manufacturers in Colorado and California.
+As a board member of the Women’s CannaBusiness Network, a project of the National Cannabis Industry Association, she has worked to lobby Congress in the areas of fair taxation and banking laws for state-legal marijuana businesses.
+Additionally, Christie has more than 20 years experience in communications, with a broad background in cannabis therapeutics, uptake systems, consumer relations, and corporate branding.
+3D Cannabis Center is a Founding Sustaining Member of NCIA.